 Finally, Mann found a cut he settled on with what was billed as the Director’s Definitive Cut.
 This arrived in 2010, and was his third cut of the movie.
 It’s one that, as many have observed, straddles both the Expanded Edition and the original theatrical version.
 Mann reverses some of the decisions he made with his first recut, and takes the running time down to 114 minutes.
 Again, here’s the full list of changes.

-As he explained to Collider a few years back, Mann regards the Director’s Definitive Cut as “the best version”.
+As he explained to Collider a few years ago, Mann regards the Director’s Definitive Cut as “the best version”.
 He explained that “there was a speech by Chingachgook at the end, I may have felt ‘I really have to make these themes land, so I’ll speechify them’.
 They don’t need to be speechified, it’s implicit, so I took that out.
 It was never in, it used to be out in the first theatrical version of the movie, it should’ve stayed out.
 That’s a film that’s a successful film and I like a lot, and I’ve changed it a number of times”.

 It should be noted he’s tinkered with most of his other movies too, making minor changes to Heat and a more substantive new version of Ali, for instance.
+(An interesting fact re: Ali – on the day of the boxing drama’s UK premiere, someone noticed a light on in the projection room of the cinema in which the screening was to take place.
+It was Mann himself, making last-minute changes to the print.)

 —